 So onto our reviews of blended whiskey at a reasonable price point

-6. J&B Rare $20 for 750 ml: Decent for a bottom shelf scotch.
+6. J&B Rare $20 for 750 ml: Decent for a mid-bottom shelf scotch.
 It is a good mixer in Coke and sodas.
 It is however not something to drink straight.
 J&B and Coke is a popular nightclub drink in Southern Europe and all around the Mediterranean.
 It is very good and a good value when mixed as such.
 If this is your intention then this does the trick.
 I drink this with Coke/Pepsi too.
 You can taste it but not to much.

 4. Johnnie Walker Red $26 for 750 ml: Spicy and slightly rough.
 This is best mixed not straight.
 You will taste peat here and it is very “scotchy”.
 You can taste it more robustly through a mixer than some of the others which can be a good or bad thing depending on your preference.

-1. Johnnie Walker Black Label $37 for 750 ml: Very smooth and mellow.
+1. Johnnie Walker Black Label $37 for 750 ml: Smooth and mellow.
 It mixes well and can be drunk straight if you want.
 Personally I think it’s a bit expensive to mix up and better straight or with some water.

 As the adage goes you get what you pay for.
 That is most certainly true in the world of scotch.
 If you are going to blend with say Coke then a cheap whiskey such as J&B, Dewars or Johnnie Red will be fine.
 If you want to drink it straight or with ice you might want to stick with Johnnie Walker Black, Johnnie Double Black or Chivas Regal.